argentum47/compilers/psi/README.md

 - Everything ends in semicolon
 - Has strong types
 - Has function declaration
-- Has closures
+- Has pipes
 - Expressions evaluated from right to left
-- No array
-- No map
+- No array, map, or decimals

 #### Variable declaration